Dry needling & Osteopathy

 Are Osteopaths trained in the use of acupuncture needles?

 Needling techniques do not form part of the basic training and education of Osteopaths in England.
 Training of this nature is undertaken on a postgraduate level and is only available to previously qualified health care professionals.

-Andrew Bellamy and Ben Gottesman who are Osteopaths at the Adur Osteopathic Clinic, have completed certified training courses and are qualified to use acupuncture needles as part of their treatment.
+Andrew Bellamy who is Osteopath at the Adur Osteopathic Clinic, has completed certified training courses and is qualified to use acupuncture needles as part of his treatment.

-Please note that although we use the term acupuncture, this is because it is a commonly understood term, but neither Andrew nor Ben considers themselves acupuncturists.
+Please note that although we use the term acupuncture, this is because it is a commonly understood term, but Andrew does not consider himself as an acupuncturist.

 What is Acupuncture?

 The following helpful notes come from the British Acupuncture Council [BAcC]